ProtoconNet/mitum-currency-doc/docs/configuration.rst

 -----------------

 * Set addresses for suffrage nodes participating in consensus.
-* If the alias name of the local node is n0-010a:0.0.1 and the local node and all n1, n2, and n3 nodes are included in the suffrage nodes, it can be set as follows.
+* The alias name of the local node is n0-010a:0.0.1.
+* If n0, n1, n2, n3 nodes are included in the suffrage nodes, it can be set as follows.

 .. code-block:: yml